Our community have pulled together some information on all you need to know about the grading of the UK undergraduate qualification.

-Most universities award a class of degree based on the average mark of the assessed work a candidate has completed.
+Most universities award a class of degree based on the average mark of the assessed work the student has completed.
 Below is a list of the possible classifications with common abbreviations. rough percentages for each class are also listed, these percentages vary between subjects and universities.
-Honours degrees are in bold:

 |More on TSR:|